abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### out_wfc_pw

 - **Type**: Integer
 - **Description**: Only used in **planewave basis** and **ienvelope calculation in localized orbitals** set.
 When set this variable to 1, it outputs the coefficients of wave functions into text files.
-The file names are WAVEFUNC$K.txt, where $K is the index of k point.
+The file names are WAVEFUNC$K$.txt, where $K$ is the index of k point.
 When set this variable to 2, results are stored in binary files.
-The file names are WAVEFUNC$K.dat.
+The file names are WAVEFUNC$K$.dat.
 - **Default**: 0

 ### out_wfc_r